ryansocha-03/Solar-Sim/README.md

     2. (optional) execute make clean
     3. Execute make

+Note: compiler optimizations seem to introduce some inexplicable behavior so avoid for now.

 ### TODO:
     Figure out how to explicity configure what file, port, etc vite uses to launch